BGJ 135 Summer 2004

 A few items have been included from other sources, much of which has been reviewed elsewhere.
 Arnoud van der Loeff’s Screen Saver plays through games as a screen saver.
 Some people have found this helpful in getting people in their office interested in the game.
 Kogo’s Joseki Dictionary is a comprehensive database of joseki, in SmartGo format.
 SmartGo Viewer is a rather good sgf viewer.
 I am particularly glad to see Ulrich Goert’s Kombilo, a game record search engine, in this package.
 This really is quite powerful, and complements the GoGoD collection very nicely.

 There is no denying that this is an impressive and important collection.
 Just taking the games on their own this is value for money.
 It works out at 1,000 games a pound.
 Some of the software is a little dated, but it is not essential for accessing the collection.
 Virtually all of the material is in a standard format, so it can be accessed through a range of freeware and commercial software.
 The encyclopedia has a lot of very interesting material, and is invaluable in its own right.
 Finally, this collection is part of an ongoing project, by genuine Go enthusiasts, and deserves support.
 This ranks alongside Ishida’s Joseki Dictionary, and Go World as essential English language go resource.

 The software programs (game and problem readers, databases, GoScorer, etc) provided on the GoGoD CD are designed for Windows PCs, but the sgf files and html pages can be used on Macs.

-For the latest information and purchase details visit www.gogod.co.uk or email email@example.com.
+This is now only available by download.
+For the latest information and purchase details visit http://gogodonline.co.uk .